 Yosemite National Park, California

-Come winter, most of Yosemite wears a covering of snow and visitor attention centers on such winter sports and activities as downhill and cross-country skiing, snowboarding, ice skating, sledding, tubing and horse-drawn sleigh rides.
+Come winter, most of Yosemite wears a covering of snow.
+Then visitor attention centers on such winter sports and activities as downhill and cross-country skiing, snowboarding, ice skating, sledding, tubing and horse-drawn sleigh rides.

 Since 1935, Yosemite Ski & Snowboard Area (previously called Badger Pass), California’s first established ski area, has been a popular family destination.
 The gentle slopes and casual atmosphere make it perfect for beginning skiers.

 For more family fun, there’s the outdoor ice skating rink in Yosemite Valley.
-The outdoor rink is tucked beneath Half Dome and Glacier Point offering a majestic backdrop.
+The outdoor rink is tucked beneath Half Dome and Glacier Point, undoubtedly offering a majestic backdrop.